realpython/python-guide/docs/scenarios/admin.rst

 hosts (minions).
 It also supports system states which can be used to configure multiple servers using simple template files.

-Salt supports Python versions 2.6 and 2.7 and can be installed via pip:
+:program:`Salt` supports Python versions 2.6 and 2.7 and can be installed via :program:`pip`:

 .. code-block:: console